Best Carb for 454 Chevy: Key Performance Picks

 Let’s elaborate on a few important details first, before I move on to the carbs themselves.

-First of all, Edelbrock and Holley aren’t the only choices on a 454 engine.
-They are, however, the easiest to get, tune, and re-sell down the road if you need to do that.
+Edelbrock and Holley aren’t the only choices here.
+These two are, however, the easiest to get, tune, and re-sell down the road if you need to do that.

-The classic Quadrajets are nice too, but in most cases, you will have to re-build the carb from the ground up.
-It’s pretty hard to stumble upon one that’s good enough to be used straight out of the box.
+Another option is a classic Quadrajet.
+In this case, though, you will have to rebuild the carb from the ground up.
+Stumbling upon a Quadra that’s good enough to be used straight out of the box is pretty much a miracle nowadays.

 The majority of 700+ CFM carbs are a square bore.
-This means you’ll need an adapter if your engine has a spread bore manifold (the Q-jet type).
+You’ll need an adapter if your engine has a spread bore manifold (the Q-jet type).

 Some lower CFM carbs like the Holley 4175 650 CFM are spread bore.
 You won’t need any adjusting/adapters with it.